rafatieppo/shell_script/README.md

 - Install some useful software for diary work.
 - It's from @fernandomayer and modified by @rafatieppo
 - It demands super user to run

+## txt files

+- Each file is a list with pack to install into a specific environment
+  - python3_list_basic_packs.txt
+  - python3_list_geo_packs.txt
+  - python3_list_packs.txt

 ## LICENSE